ILA Konodai

 Jump to the Japanese pages.
 (Link will open in a new window.)

-Presently, Tokyo Medical and Dental University is the only national university in Japan with a faculty of liberal arts.
-All students matriculated at TMDU spend their first year at the College of Liberal Arts and Sciences, Kounodai Campus (see Access Map).
-Post-first-year courses are also provided at TMDU's Yushima Campus.
-At the College of Liberal Arts and Sciences, students encounter a variety of ideas in and beyond their specific majors, and forge friendships that may last a lifetime.
+All medical and dental students matriculated at Science Tokyo spend their first year at the Konodai Campus (see Access Map).
+Post-first-year courses are also provided at the Yushima Campus.
+At the Konodai Campus, students encounter a variety of ideas in and beyond their specific majors, and forge friendships that may last a lifetime.

 Philosophy and Aims